Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 A praying mantis is a surprisingly engaging pet.
 They can sit still for hours on end and then suddenly turn their heads and attack an insect left in their terrarium.
 They are quite colorful compared to some other insect species.

-In captivity, a praying mantis lives around 1 year.
+In captivity, a praying mantis lives for around 1 year.
 They need only a small tank because they do not move around too much.
 They eat various other smaller insects, such as fruit slides, moths, smaller mantids, and sometimes crickets if they are large.

 One of the best things about these creatures is that they are often free.
 Go for a trek outside, and find one to adopt on a tree or in your garden.

 Owning something as simple as a bug is not going to be satisfying to someone who wants to feel like they have a real pet to care for.
-A scorpion runs along the same lines of owning an insect, but with the added benefit of being a bit creepier.
+A scorpion runs along the same lines as owning an insect, but with the added benefit of being a bit creepier.

 These crawly creatures can grow up to 8 inches long and have a range of lifespans, from 2 to 6 years.
 An adult scorpion only needs feeding every other day.
 They live off a diet of mealworms, crickets, and wax worms.